 The British government passed an Emancipation Proclamation declaring the abolition of slavery in the 1830s.
 However, it was not until 1862, that President Abraham Lincoln enacted a similar law abolishing slavery in the United States.

-Although the first settlers did not arrive in what would become Owen Sound until 1840, this community would become an important center for African Americans fleeing the shackles of slavery in the United States.
+Although the first settlers did not arrive in what would become Owen Sound until 1840, this community would become an important centre for African Americans fleeing the shackles of slavery in the United States.
 Owen Sound would become the northern-most point on the route of the Underground Railway.

 Although many African Americans who sought freedom in the Canadian colonies settled close to the border where they had crossed, in places like Chatham and Windsor, others made their way northward into the unsettled regions of the Upper Canadian colony.
 They made their homes in areas such as Priceville and Rocky Saugeen around the future community of Durham in what would become Grey County, before white settlers had arrived in those areas.